webqit/webqit-community.docs/oohtml/README.md

 ## Supporting OOHTML
 *Platform feature* proposals aren't the easiest thing in the world!

 + They have to be something everyone can agree on!
+This makes us want to hear from you.

     If you indeed have a usecase for all, or aspects, of OOHTML, or have some opinions, you should please join the discussion at the [WICG](https://discourse.wicg.io/t/proposal-chtml/4716).